imsurajparmar/image-module/README.md

-# Mastering Canvas Drawings with Fabric.js
+# Canvas Drawings with Fabric.js
 Mastering Canvas Drawings with Fabric.js - Your Comprehensive Guide to Crafting Stunning Visuals on GitHub.